Watts-College/cpp-526-fall-2022/index.md

   - **Comments Made:** Creating a comment on another pin **(2 pts)**
   - **Likes:** Liking another pin **(1 pt)**

-These points atuomatically update on *Canvas*.
+These points automatically update on *Canvas* and are manually updated on *iCollege*.
 The total grade is cumulative, reflecting points contributing to 100%. **A maximum of 20 points can be earned in each week's discussions.**

 *Earning an "Instructor Badge" nets an additional 5 points.*